Video and In‑Person Visitation Frequently Asked Questions

 Additionally, visitors will be:

 - Properly spaced apart from others, including the person they are visiting, by at least six feet.

 Persons scheduled for an in-person visit should plan to arrive at least one hour prior to their scheduled visit time.
-Please be mindful that if the visitor does not bring a negative COVID-19 test and needs to receive a rapid COVID-19 test, the time may be impacted.
-In order to accommodate every visitor, visits may not be extended or rescheduled due to testing or transportation delays.
+In order to accommodate every visitor, visits may not be extended or rescheduled.

-We urge visitors to arrive to the institution with a negative COVID-19 test completed in advance to avoid such circumstances.
+All visitors must arrive to the institution with a negative COVID-19 test completed in advance to avoid such circumstances.

-All visitors, including vaccinated individuals, must provide proof of a negative COVID-19 test taken no longer than 72 hours prior to the visit, or undergo a point-of-care (rapid) COVID-19 test prior to admission into the institution.
-Tests performed off-site must be either a Polymerase Chain Reaction (PCR) tests or a rapid Point-of-Care test.
-Antibody tests will not be accepted.
-The supply of on-site rapid tests is limited and not guaranteed.
-Visitors will not be allowed into the institution without proof of a negative COVID-19 test.
+All visitors, including vaccinated individuals, must provide paper proof of a negative COVID-19 test taken no longer than 72 hours prior to the visit.
+Tests must be either a Polymerase Chain Reaction (PCR) tests or a rapid Point-of-Care test.
+Antibody tests and self-administered home tests will not be accepted.
 Find testing locations near you through the California Department of Public Health website

 The duration of an in-person visit is based on which phase the facility within an institution, as outlined in the Roadmap to Reopening.
 Each incarcerated person will be eligible for one, two-hour in-person visit per day if their institution status falls into Phase II or Phase III of the Roadmap.
 All visiting will be determined based on availability and health and safety considerations.